sksiwal/docs/docs/sdks/python/workers.md

         return 0.5
 ```

-## Worker as an annotation
+## Worker as an Annotation

-A worker can also be invoked by adding a WorkerTask decorator, as shown in the below example.
+A worker can also be invoked by adding a `WorkerTask` decorator.
+Annotated workers are picked up by the `TaskHandler` during execution.
-As long as the annotated worker is in any file inside the root folder of your worker application, it will be picked up by the TaskHandler, see [Run Workers](#run-workers).

 The arguments that can be passed when defining the decorated worker are:
-1. task_definition_name: The definition of the conductor task that needs to be polled for.
+1. **task_definition_name**: The definition of the conductor task that needs to be polled for.
-2. domain: Optional routing domain of the worker to execute tasks with a specific domain
+2. **domain**: Optional routing domain of the worker to execute tasks with a specific domain
-3. worker_id: An optional worker id used to identify the polling worker
+3. **worker_id**: An optional worker id used to identify the polling worker
-4. poll_interval: Polling interval in seconds.
+4. **poll_interval**: Polling interval in seconds.
 Defaulted to 1 second if not passed.

+**Example:**

 ```python
 from conductor.client.worker.worker_task import WorkerTask